Advisicon/advisicon-web/README.md

-thub for Advisicon: Put SharePoint to Shame
+Github for Advisicon: Put SharePoint to Shame
 =============================================

 Get ready to make some awesome stuff with github for Advisicon!